dgagul/trustworthyBlackbox/ReadMe.md

 ## Repository Structure

-The structure consists of three main folders:
+The structure consists of four main folders:
 - Resources: contains various document types used during the thesis to generate illustrative Figures
 - Score: contains Python code responsible for calculating and plotting various metrics and trust scores
-- Solutions: Subfolders contain all important information for the evaluation scenarios presented in the thesis
+- Solutions: subfolders contain all important information for the evaluation scenarios presented in the thesis
 - synDS: contains Python code capable of creating synthetic datasets, offering two approaches (MUST and MAY) to balance privacy and accuracy concerns.